mgudemann/mercury_gmp_int/README.md

    $ mmc --link-object libgmp.{a,so} --link-object gmp_int.o $OPTIONS $PROGRAM_NAME
    ```

+## Benchmark

+For heavy number crunching code on bignums, first benchmarks show that
+Mercury-GMP is 2x faster than SWI and 15% faster than YAP (both using
+GMP).

+For a Miller-Rabin test, Mercury-GMP was more than two orders of magnitude
+faster than using `integer.m` from the standard library.
+It is roughly 3 times
+faster than Mercury-MP which is based on [libtommath](http://libtom.net).

 ## Remarks

 This only works in the C grades (hlc / asm_fast) with conservative garbage